daviddechaux/Kingmaker/readme.md

 - Add a hint on fields (title) : disable some characteres on names
 - Create capital
 - Use Lucian POC for Javascript Object
-- Sort dropdown alphabetically
 - Add a [crown](https://upload.wikimedia.org/wikipedia/commons/8/86/Meuble_h%C3%A9raldique_Couronnes_fran%C3%A7aises.svg) on the player token, and make this crown evolve with the size of the kingdom
 - Add army tokens (that must be factionnable)
 - Switch hex numerotation with radiobutton
 - Custom CSS on checkbox
 - Create Road
-- Change the icon of the ColorPicker test => village

 ## In progress :
-- Create factions : Claim hexagone
-- Make fog more manageable (add and transparency)

 ## Maybe :
 - Load default file from web (currently data are store in js) : Cross domain origin issue